 Other taxes in Croatia

-is part of the European Union since 2013 and respects the tax legislation just like any other country member.
-In this sense, Croatia
+Croatia is part of the European Union since 2013 and respects the tax legislation just like any other country member.
+In this sense, Croatia imposes the following taxes:

 Companies with gambling activities in Croatia need to pay the fees for the lottery, casino, and betting games.
 These also involve the fees for organizing award games in Croatia.
 If you would like to know more about the taxes in Croatia, feel free to get in touch with us.

 If you want to register a company this year in Croatia, it is important to get an idea about the Croatia tax rate and the rules imposed by the authorities.
 Registration for VAT purposes is mandatory in Croatia, and those interested must keep in mind some essential rules.

 For example, companies importing products, those with foreign customers such as companies not registered for VAT purposes in Croatia, must take this tax into account.
 The companies that organize events for which tickets are paid must be registered for VAT, one of the most important taxes in this country.
 Here are some essential steps for registering a company for VAT purposes:

 - Financial authorities in Croatia require several documents required for VAT registration such as the Articles of Association which contain all the data of a company.

 - In the case of foreign companies, a document is required to certify that they are registered for business purposes.
 This document is issued by the Trade Register of the respective country.